Thursday, April 4, 2013

 If you don't want to read through this entire post, and you are worried about losing in-flight data due to things like a power loss event on the ZFS box, follow these rules:

 1. Get a dedicated log device - it should be a very low-latency device, such as a STEC ZeusRAM or an SLC SSD, but even a high quality MLC SSD is better than leaving log traffic on the data vdevs (which is where they'll go without log devices in the pool).
-It should be at least a little larger than this formula: (maximum possible incoming write traffic in GB * seconds between transaction group commits).
+It should be at least a little larger than this formula, if you want to prevent any possible chance of overrunning the size of your slog: (maximum possible incoming write traffic in GB * seconds between transaction group commits * 3).
 Make it much larger if its an SSD, and much much larger if its an MLC SSD - the size will help with longevity.
 Oh, and seconds between transaction group commits is the ZFS tunable zfs_txg_timeout.
-Default in older distros is 30 seconds, newer is 5, with even newer probably going to 10.
+Default in older distributions is 30 seconds, newer is 5, with even newer probably going to 10.
+It is worth noting that if your rarely if ever have heavy write workloads, you may not have to size it as large -- it is very preferably from a performance perspective that you not be regularly filling the slog, but if you do it rarely it's no big deal.
+So if your average writes in [txg_timeout * 3] is only 1 GB, then you probably only need 1 GB of log space, and just understand when you rarely overfill it there will be a performance impact for a short period of time while the heavy write load continues. [edited 11/22/2013 - also, as a note, this logic only applies on ZFS versions that still use the older write code -- newer versions will have the new write mechanics and I will update this again with info on that when I have it]

 2. (optional but strongly preferred) Get a second dedicated log device (of the exact same type as the first), and when creating the log vdev, specify it as a mirror of the two.
 This will protect you from nasty edge cases.